IWCUF-otherwise-DNIUID/IWCUF-otherwise-DNIUID/README.md

 - Green name ≠ close so dont expect me to engage in any conversation if you approach me just bcs I'm on your friend list
   > at most, I'll use the nod and shake head action as my response or if I feel like it, emojis
 - sorry, im probably in a mood if I use this acc and don't feel like talking (ᗒᗣᗕ)՞
+- ALWAYS whisper to interact!!
+I'm lakely afk or off tab and won't see your message right away!
-> I usually get over my mood pretty quick tho, so just be patient and interact w caution and care w me, thanks! ( ⸝⸝´꒳`⸝⸝)
+> I usually get over my bad mood pretty quick tho, so just be patient and interact w caution and care w me, thanks! ( ⸝⸝´꒳`⸝⸝)

 .˚　　　　✦　　　.　　. 　 ˚　.　　　　　 . ✦　　　 　˚　　　　 . ★⋆. ࿐࿔